fermyon/bartholomew/content/docs/handlebars.md

 </html>
 ```

-The above sets the HTML document's title to whatever is in `page.frontmatter.title`, and
+The above sets the HTML document's title to whatever is in `page.head.title`, and
 then fills in the `body` with the value of `page.body`.

 Let's take a brief look at the `page` object to understand what is happening here.